General transport problems with branched minimizers as functionals of 1-currents with prescribed boundary: Final remarks and open problems

 Further model variants are obtained by letting each edge length $l(e)$ enter nonlinearly into the cost functional (for instance in the form $\sqrt{l(e)}$, modelling an efficiency gain on long distances), by adding vertex costs on top (for instance as in \cite{BrPoWi12}, modelling a cost for direction changes), and by allowing but penalizing mass loss or gain during the transport (as in unbalanced optimal transport, for instance \cite{DNSTransportDistances09}).

-Moreover with this theory developed it is possible to introduce in this general setting the landscape function, originally introduced by Santambrogio in \cite{Santambrogio-Landscape} and also studied by Brancolini and Solimini in \cite{Brancolini-Solimini-Hoelder} and Xia in \cite{Xia-Landscape}.
-The landscape function is related to erosion problems in geophysics; its value in $x$ is the cost to transport a particle of mass from its initial position to the point $x$, and its regularity properties are important in order to investigate the regularity of the minimizers of the branched transport functional \cite{Brancolini-Solimini-Fractal}.
+Finally, it is now possible to introduce the landscape function in this general setting.
+Originally introduced by Santambrogio in \cite{Santambrogio-Landscape} and also studied by Brancolini and Solimini in \cite{Brancolini-Solimini-Hoelder} and Xia in \cite{Xia-Landscape}, the landscape function is related to erosion problems in geophysics \cite{Banavar2001,FractalBasins}.
+Its value in $x$ is the cost to transport a mass particle from its initial position to the point $x$, and its regularity properties are important in order to investigate the regularity of the minimizers of the branched transport functional \cite{Brancolini-Solimini-Fractal}.
 A general regularity theory of the landscape function could eventually give an insight into the regularity of the minimizers of the functionals studied in this paper.